Azure/azure-docs-sdk-java/docs-ref-services/preview/storage-queue-readme.md

 ---
 title: Azure Storage Queue client library for Java
-keywords: Azure, java, SDK, API, azure-storage-queue, storage
+keywords: Azure, java, SDK, API, azure-storage-queue, storagestorage
 author: maggiepint
 ms.author: magpint
-ms.date: 02/11/2021
+ms.date: 03/29/2021
 ms.topic: article
 ms.prod: azure
 ms.technology: azure
 ms.devlang: java
-ms.service: storage
+ms.service: storagestorage
 ---

-# Azure Storage Queue client library for Java - Version 12.9.0-beta.1
+# Azure Storage Queue client library for Java - Version 12.9.0-beta.2

 Azure Queue storage is a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A single queue message can be up to 64 KB in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.